Estate Settlement Essentials

 If you need assistance settling the estate: Wells Fargo Estate Services can provide trust and probate settlement services for large estates or trusts including those with complex assets.
-Services can include estate planning document review; probate and trust administration; asset management; closely held business valuations and management; oil, gas, and mineral rights management; real estate management; and post-death tax planning and preparation.
+Services can include estate planning document review; probate and trust administration; fiduciary investment management; business advisory services including business valuations and closely held asset management; oil, gas, and mineral rights management; real estate asset management; and post-mortem fiduciary tax preparation.

 To learn more, contact your advisor or the Estate Services Liaison Team at 855-355-8088 or email firstname.lastname@example.org